-Licensees must give information on the payment schedule of the credit agreement, including profit/interest and other charges.
+Licensees must, at the time of singing the credit agreement, give the clients information on the payment schedule of the credit agreement, including the breakdown of principal, profit/interest and other charges per month for the whole life of the facility.
 Information must be given, free of charge, at least on a semi-annual basis, unless the period of debt servicing is shorter or where there exists a prior agreement on a more frequent basis.